sourcegraph/handbook/content/marketing/brand/gifting_guidelines.md

 ## Branded swag

 Welcome to our Gifting Guidelines Page!
-Have a request for custom swag?
+Have a request for swag?
 Use the [Swag Request Form](https://app.asana.com/0/1200419124213353/list).

 >Note that adding new items to our inventory can take around 8+ weeks if a custom design is being created and applied to the item vs our standard branding and logo applications.